-Northeast Florida Community Action Agency.
+Northeast Florida Community Action Agency assistance programs.

 One of the main anti-poverty organizations in the area is the Northeast Florida Community Action Agency, Inc. The non-profit may be able to provide limited amounts of emergency assistance as a last resort.
 However the main objective is to help the less fortunate gain self-sufficiency, advocate on their behalf, and get them on the path to long term stability and success.